frnsys/wharf/readme.md

 ## Tips

 - Make sure your web service uses the host `0.0.0.0` and port `8000`.
-- You can symlink the `wharf` script to e.g. `/usr/local/bin/wharf` so you can run it from wherever
 - To start a bash shell in a running container: `docker exec -it <CONTAINER NAME> bash` (on the `wharf` server)
 - To view the logs of a container: `docker logs -t <CONTAINER NAME>` (on the `wharf` server)